DSC-UIUC/rbay-backend/README.md

 Please read the documentation in full before invoking any endpoints for development, testing, or use.

 All endpoints have a base URL of https://us-central1-research-bay.cloudfunctions.net.
 Note that the endpoints use HTTPS to protect sensitive user information.
-Current endpoints are listed below:
+Current endpoints are listed below.
+Cloud functions that use DB or other event triggers are not included in this list.

 [Authentication](#auth)
 - [/signUp](#signup)